 For international development practitioners, the FS-First Budget Tool can be combined with capacity strengthening activities with farmer organizations, cooperatives, and enterprises.
 Other business development services (BDS) or enterprise assessments can utilize the FS-Food Budget Tool for ongoing private sector engagement.

-Corus will be releasing a white paper with its desk research on food safety issues farmers in low and middle-income countries face in 2022, followed by the FS-First Budget Tool.
+Corus has released a white paper with its desk research on food safety issues farmers in low and middle-income countries face in 2022, which will be followed by the FS-First Budget Tool.
 To stay informed of these releases and other insights and resources for rural economic development, subscribe to Corus’ mailing list at https://corusinternational.org/email-subscribe.